I5UCC/MouseMeeter/README.md

-# Mousemeeter - Autohotkey Script
+# Mousemeeter - Control Voicemeeter Potato with your mouse!
 A relatively simple Autohotkey script binding mouse keys to do Voicemeeter commands.
 This script primarily uses the mouse side buttons to control Voicemeeter (And also some other things).
 These sidebuttons are normally used to go "Forward" or "Backward" on a page, these actions still work (Seen on the example picture).